 Trade and investment

 Australia is New Caledonia’s third largest trading partner after China and France.
 New Caledonia ranks as one of Australia's top 21 export destinations by number of Australian companies doing business in the location (over 2000).
 In 2014, Australian merchandise exports to New Caledonia totalled $311 million (mostly coal and civil engineering equipment and parts).
 New Caledonia’s exports to Australia were valued at $202 million with nickel ores and concentrates by far the largest components.
-Service exports were valued at $170 million in 2014.
+Australian service exports to New Caledonia were valued at $170 million in 2014.

 Two-way investment was valued at $424 million with $374 million of that representing New Caledonian investments in Australia.